Brandbu: History

 Historically, the village of Brandbu was known as "Augedalsbro" (meaning Augedal bridge) since there was a bridge over the small river Vigga at the site.
 Locals still commonly refer to the village as "Brua" (meaning the bridge).

 From 1897 until 1962, the village of Brandbu and its surrounding area were part of Brandbu Municipality.

 The Røykenvikbanen railway line stopped at the Brandbu Station from 1900 to 1957 as it connected Røykenvik along the Randsfjorden to the main railway line.
 The station building has since been demolished.

 Augedalsbro

 The "Augedalsbro" or "Åvedalsbro" is an ancient place for a bridge that crossed the Augedalselva river (now known as the Vigga river).
 There was a lift station there in older times as well.
 This was where the old and new Bergensveien (Bergen road) met and Høgkorsveien (high cross road) went from here and over to Toten.
 Although the main bridge was moved to Rosendal, a little a bit further up river in the mid-1800s, Augedalsbro continued to be a lift station.
-The site was also the meeting place for the municipal council in the old municipality of Brandbu.
+The site was also the meeting place for the municipal council in the old Brandbu Municipality.
 The Old Molstad mill (Molstadkvern mølle) from 1915 which stood near the bridge is now a part of the Hadeland Folkemuseum.